wshallwshall/template/README.md

 # PowerVibe for Cursor (PV-C)

-**A comprehensive project template for Cursor IDE users doing Vibe coding**
+**A turnkey project template for Cursor IDE users doing Vibe coding**

 PowerVibe for Cursor (PV-C) is a complete project scaffolding template that provides a solid foundation for starting new development projects in Cursor IDE.
 Instead of piecing together individual rules, this template offers a comprehensive starting point with best-practice rules and documentation templates for any major language or framework.